Speak to one of our Designers.

 If worn alongside other rings, the metal should be the same.
 Usually, the stones in a diamond eternity ring are much smaller than those in the engagement ring, so the engagement ring remains the main focus of attention.

-There are pros and cons to both types.
+There are pros and cons to both types:

-A ring can sometimes turn on the finger, and with a half eternity ring the plain back can come to the top, but with a full eternity ring the stones are always showing and there is no need to turn it back into position.
+Rings can sometimes turn on the finger, and with a half eternity ring the plain back can come to the top, but with a full eternity ring the stones are always showing and there is no need to turn it back into position.

-The plain band should stay mostly at the back.
 The area under the finger is the part of the ring to take most wear-and-tear.
 Keeping the diamonds on the front of the ring means the stones and their settings are less likely to be damaged and are less subject to wear.